Each use case needs its own solution: how Sentiance delivers tailored driving scores

 Keywords: driver profiling, driver safety, road safety analytics, driver scores, driver coaching, trip analytics, distracted driving detection, driving intelligence, phone handling, driving behavior, road safety collision detection, crash detection, hard braking, driving habits, driving regulations, geographical differences

 As Sentiance is active in different mobility verticals, we can adapt our standard solution to different use cases.
-A fleet management company will want to encourage safe and fuel-efficient driving.
+A fleet management company may want to encourage safe and fuel-efficient driving.
 A ride-hailing company will want to increase passenger satisfaction by improving their drivers’ skills through coaching.
 A car insurance company will want to incentivize their customers to drive safely by offering discounts on their policy (Figure 1).

 Figure 1: Various requirements in different mobility verticals